krzentner/language-world/data/gpt-3.5-turbo/chain_py_md/coffee-pull-0.py.md

 # coffee-pull: grab the mug and pull it to the target location
-# def coffee_pull(robot):
+def coffee_pull(robot):
     # Steps:
-    #  1. Put gripper above the handle of the mug.
+    #  1. Put gripper around the handle
-    #  2. Grab the mug by enclosing the gripper around the mug's handle.
+    #  2. Raise the gripper to lift the mug
-    #  3. Pull the mug towards the target location.
+    #  3. Move the gripper to the target location
+    #  4. Lower the gripper to place the mug
-    # Before grabbing the mug's handle, move the gripper near it.
+    # If the gripper is not around the mug handle, move it there.
-    if check("the robot's gripper is not near the handle of the mug"): robot.move("gripper above the handle of the mug")
+    if check("the robot's gripper is not around the mug handle"): robot.grab("mug handle")
-    # If the gripper is near the handle, grab the mug's handle by enclosing
+    # If the gripper is closed around the handle, raise the mug
-    # the gripper around it.
-    if check("the robot's gripper is near the handle of the mug and the robot's gripper is open"): robot.enclose("the gripper around the handle of the mug")
+    if check("the robot's gripper is closed around the mug handle"): robot.move("gripper up")
-    # If the gripper has grabbed the handle, move the mug towards the target location.
+    # If the mug is lifted, move the gripper to the target location
+    if check("the mug is lifted"):
+        robot.slide("mug to goal")
-    # Keep moving the mug until it's at the target location.
+    # If the mug is at the target location, lower the gripper to place it
-    if check("the robot's gripper is around the handle of the mug"): while check("the mug is not at the target location"): robot.pull("the mug towards the target location")
+    if check("the mug is at the goal location"): robot.move("gripper down")